 Two or more separate documents in identical terms each of which is signed by one or more directors are to be taken as constituting one document.

-A document signed by a director signifying their consent may be returned to the company by post, facsimile, or other electronic medium.
+A director may signify assent to a document by signing the document or notifying the company of the director’s assent by post, facsimile, electronic, or other method of written communication.,.

-Where a document is signed in accordance with this rule 11.14, the document is to be taken as a minute of a meeting of directors.
+Where a document is signed in accordance with this rule 11.15, the document is to be taken as a minute of a meeting of directors.